 Older people often have a decreased immune response as they age, which means they may not be able to fight off infections as easily or develop natural immunity.
 Immunity can decrease with time so it may be for some older people that they are no longer immune to something they once had good immunity to.
 Vaccination (or vaccine-induced immunity) is one of the most effective strategies to reduce the risk of infection.
 Vaccine-preventable diseases are those diseases that can be prevented by vaccination.
-Adults over the age of 50 years are at increased risk of some vaccine-preventable diseases, even if they are otherwise healthy.
+Adults over the age of 50 years are at increased risk of some vaccine-preventable diseases and of serious complications from these diseases, even if they are otherwise healthy.